MAMOUN-kamal-alshisani/reading-note-301/class-01.md

 ~~# reading-note-01~~
+## What is a component?
+***Components are independent and reusable bits of code.
+They serve the same purpose as***

+## What are the charactistics of a component?

+* One-way data binding. ...
+* React native. ...
+* Declarative UI. ...
+* Component-based architecture. ...
+* Speed and efficiency. ...
+* Flexibility.

+## What are the advantages of using component based architecture?
+* ***Ease of deployment − As new compatible versions become available, it is easier to replace existing versions with no impact on the other components or the system as a whole.***
+* ***Reduced cost − The use of third-party components allows you to spread the cost of development and maintenance.***
 ## what is react :
 ***React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.
 React has a few different kinds of components, but we’ll start with React.Component subclasses:***